Generic selectors

 The Torre Entel, located in Santiago, Chile, is a prominent telecommunications tower that dominates the city’s skyline.
 Standing at 127 meters (417 feet), it was completed in 1974 and has since become an iconic symbol of modernity and progress in Chile.

 The tower houses various communication equipment and observation decks, offering panoramic views of Santiago and its surroundings.
-It has also been the site of significant events in Chilean history, enhancing its cultural and historical importance for the country.
+It has also been the site of significant events in the history of Chile, enhancing its cultural and historical importance for the country.

 11. Estación Mapocho